ncsa/Delta_doc/docs/source/running_jobs/index.rst

 ----------------

 The default job requeue or restart policy is set to not allow jobs to be automatically requeued or restarted (as of 12/19/2022).

-To enable automatic requeue and restart of a job by Slurm, please add the following slurm directive:
+To enable automatic requeue and restart of a job by Slurm, please add the following Slurm directive:

 .. code-block::